dbgate/dbgate-docs/content/env-variables.md

 * WEB_ROOT - if you need to run DbGate in virtual subdirectory (eg. for value /dbadmin , dbgate will be accessible on localhost:3000/dbadmin )
 * LOGIN , PASSWORD - credentials for accessing web app
 * PERMISSIONS - list of comma separated permissions.
 See also permission list below
 * SHELL_CONNECTION - if true or 1, connections can be defined in shell scripts.
 Otherwise, only preconfigured connections are allowed.
 By default, this is not allowed for security reasons.
+Be aware, when allowed, encrypted password are sent to frontend.
 * SHELL_SCRIPTING - if true or 1, custom JavaScript shell scripts are allowed.
 By default, this is not allowed for security reasons.
 * LOGIN_PASSWORD_[login] - password for specified login
 * LOGIN_PERMISSIONS_[login] - list of comma separated permissions for given login.
 See also permission list below